-The principle is to bring people together on particular topics to share best practice and identify professional practice or research evidence and seek new insights to accelerate policing improvement.
+The principle is to bring people together on particular topics to share best practice and identify professional and research evidence to seek new insights to accelerate policing improvement.
 After all, two heads are better than one and many hands make light work!

 Let’s work together

 Law enforcement professionals and academic researchers alike are encouraged to get involved if they have a shared interest in these topics, and can help identify innovative and enterprising practice improvement opportunities for investigation, disruption or prevention.